Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: The Meter-Scale Cosmic-Ray Muon Telescope

 \subsection{Operating Principle}

-The working principle of position localization in a single detection layer is shown in \fig{Pic_HerdSingleLayer}.

-Each detector layer consists of eighteen modules arranged in parallel.
-The fiber mat is composed of eighteen fiber bundles, which are encoded and numbered sequentially from left to right.
-Fiber bundles with the same number from all 18 modules are combined and coupled to a single PMT, as shown in \fig{Pic_HerdSingleLayerSetUp}.
+The working principle of position locating in a single detection layer is shown in \fig{HerdSingleLayer}.
+Each detection layer consists of eighteen modules arranged in parallel.
+The fiber mat in a module is composed of eighteen bundles, which are numbered sequentially from left to right.
+Fiber bundles with the same number from all 18 modules are combined and coupled to a single PMT, as shown in \fig{PMTbase} (right).
 Each scintillating bar, from the other end relative to that of fibers, is individually coupled to a PMT.

-When a cosmic-ray muon passes through a detector layer, the scintillating bars generate a signal first, followed by a response from the underlying fiber mat.
-Position reconstruction within a \SI{1}{m} $\times$ \SI{1}{m} area is achieved using 36 PMTs per detector layer.
+A cosmic-ray muon passing throught a detection layer gives signals in both a scintillating bar and a fiber bundle.
+By matching the two signals, the millimeter presicion positioning can be obtained.
+Position reconstruction within a \SI{1}{m} $\times$ \SI{1}{m} area is achieved using 36 PMTs per detection layer.
 The total number of PMT readout channels for the entire telescope amounts to 144.